cmcohen89/slashfeed/README.md

 ## Intro

 Welcome to Slash/Feed!
-This web application is a fullstack project of my creation wherein I've attempted to implement social media functionality on a site that has "news feed" styling.
+This web application is a fullstack project of my creation wherein I've attempted to implement social media functionality on a site that has "news feed" styling cloned from https://www.slashfilm.com.
 The idea behind this approach is that the news nowadays is generally quite dark and depressing, so I thought it'd be fun to get your "news" from the people you actually care about!

 ## Features